CaronLab/MhcVizPipe/tool_scripts/README.md

 `tcsh` scripts.
 Some newer operating systems do not include `tcsh` by default, so to make the installation of MhcVizPipe as simple (and sudo-free) as possible we translated these scripts into Bash scipts which should work on nearly any system.

+These scripts are automatically downloaded by the MVP installer.